stfwi/chippro-gadget-buildroot-uc-specialized/readme.md

       - `make linux-nconfig`: Kernel ncurses based menu config.
       - `make busybox-nconfig`: Busybox ncurses based menu config.
       - `make whatever`: Invoke make whatever in the Docker container.
-      - `make sh` or `make login-shell`: Bash in the Docket container.
+      - `make sh` or `make login-shell`: Bash in the Docker container.

-  - Edited the dockerfile and the docker invocation script, so that the docker containers/images have different names than the normal gadget-os.
+  - Edited the dockerfile and the docker invocation script, so that the docker containers/images have different names than the normal gadget-os (prevent collisions).

   - Removed the CHIP configs and resources (only CHIPpro needed).